Teusocost/Data-acquisition-system-IPB/README.md

 # Architecture

 An IoT architecture has been developed that contains detection layers, a network layer, a service layer and an interface layer.
-The codes presented in this repository refer to the "device", the "gateway", the "Node-red" and the "Grafana".
+The codes presented in this repository refer to the _device_, the _gateway_, the _Node-red_ and the _Grafana_.